 Fri, 09 August, 2019

-A new Innovate UK-funded collaborative project has launched to investigate combining a high speed, accurate and stiff robot (TAU) with a laser processing capability for the manufacture of high-end aerospace structures.
+A new Innovate UK-funded collaborative project, LaserTau, has been launched to investigate the integration of a high speed, accurate and stiff robot (TAU robot) with a laser processing capability, for the manufacture of large-scale,high-end aerospace structures.

-LaserTAU will then be able to exploit the extreme accuracy (<10µm), high stiffness, large open workspace and reconfigurable on-site capabilities afforded by the robot to manufacture aerospace structures.
+LaserTAU will then be able to exploit the extreme accuracy (<10microns), high stiffness, large open workspace and reconfigurable on-site capabilities of the robot to manufacture aerospace structures.

 You can find out more TWI’s laser processing work here.